What is the Montessori?

 We give our children an appreciation for the cultures and diversity they are surrounded by in their environment.
 By giving our children varied experiences of life and culture we allow our children to become rounded and in harmony with their environment.

-Difference between Montessori and Traditional teaching
+Difference between Montessori & Traditional teaching

-Child centred: Child is the focus of the lesson and chooses the direction of learning. | Teacher centred: Teach is the focus of the lesson and chooses the direction of learning. |
+• Child centred: Child is the focus of the lesson and chooses the direction of learning.

-Uninterrupted play: Children work for as long as they choose on a chosen activity, allowing deep levels of attention and focus to be allocated to chosen activity. | Timed lessons and sessions: Lessons and routines are rigid and timed. |
+• Uninterrupted play: Children work for as long as they choose on a chosen activity, allowing deep levels of attention and focus to be allocated to chosen activity.

-Teacher guides: Through exploration and repetition a child learns to rectify their mistakes, encouraging awareness of their abilities. | Teacher corrects: A teacher directs a child by pointing out errors, and correcting them for the child. |
+• Teacher guides: Through exploration and repetition a child learns to rectify their mistakes, encouraging awareness of their abilities.

-Child teaches: Children learn from each other. | Teacher teaches: Teacher leads the lesson. |
+• Child teaches: Children learn from each other.

-Mainly individual instruction: Teachers work one-to-one with a child, to make sure the lesson is specific to the child. | Mainly group instruction: Teachers work with children in groups and lessons meet need of the group. |
+• Mainly individual instruction: Teachers work one-to-one with a child, to make sure the lesson is specific to the child.

-Child reinforces learning through repetition and success in mastery: Child enjoys learning the learning process of trial, error and mastery. | Learning is reinforced externally: Learning is reinforced through repetition and reward. |
+• Child reinforces learning through repetition and success in mastery: Child enjoys learning the learning process of trial, error and mastery.